7 Simple Ways to Care for Your Summer Wardrobe

 Protect your bathing suits

 As soon as you remove your bathing suit, whether you were swimming or sunbathing, rinse it in cool tap water to prevent body oils, sweat, and chlorine from harming your suit’s elasticity and color.
 Next, hand-wash the item in your sink with cool water and a tablespoon of liquid detergent.
 Allow the suit to air dry.
-Try these tips for choosing the most flattering bathing suit.

 Don’t screw up silk clothing